Eric-Robert-Lawson/attractor-oncology/Individual_Protocol/Breast_Cancer/BRCA_Individual_Protocol.md

   patient.
 The map does not change patient to patient.)

+SECTION 3 — STEP 0 FINDING
+  State the top displaced genes from the unfiltered scan (Tier 3) or the dominant proxy signal (Tier 1/2).
+  State which functional panel led the displacement.
+  State whether the pattern is coherent or atypical.
+  This section makes explicit that the geometry was read from the data before any named axis was applied.

-SECTION 3 — PRIMARY AXIS POSITION
+SECTION 4 — PRIMARY AXIS POSITION
   State the result of Step 3.
-  Position on the FOXA1/EZH2 axis.
+  Position on the dominant axis as identified from Step 0.
-  Where this falls relative to population medians.
+  For the common case: FOXA1/EZH2 ratio and where it falls relative to population medians.
-  What region of the attractor landscape this corresponds to.
+  For atypical cases: state the dominant axis revealed by Step 0 and the position on that axis.
   Confidence level (Tier 1: region only /
   Tier 2: refined region / Tier 3: precise).

-SECTION 4 — ATTRACTOR DEPTH
+SECTION 5 — ATTRACTOR DEPTH
   State the result of Step 4.
   Depth score (Tier 3) or depth estimate
   (Tier 1/2).
   What population percentile (if computable).
   What the depth implies geometrically.

-SECTION 5 — ATTRACTOR TYPE
+SECTION 6 — ATTRACTOR TYPE
   State the attractor type from Step 5.
   State the basis (which data supports it).
   State confidence.
   If ILC: note composite classification.
   If TNBC/CL ambiguity: state explicitly.

-SECTION 6 — LOCK IDENTIFICATION
+SECTION 7 — LOCK IDENTIFICATION
   State the lock type from Step 6.
   Direct measurement or inference.
   What the lock implies for drug target geometry.

-SECTION 7 — DRUG TARGET GEOMETRY
+SECTION 8 — DRUG TARGET GEOMETRY
   State each drug target observation from Step 7.
   Relevant / Not relevant / Uncertain.
   Geometric basis for each.
   What data would resolve uncertain cases.

-SECTION 8 — THE KEY QUESTION FOR THE
+SECTION 9 — THE KEY QUESTION FOR THE
 CLINICAL TEAM
   One question only.
   Derived from the most clinically